arjunskumar/grasping_ur5/README.md

 # grasping_ur5

-This package is a pick and place application using Universal Robot (UR5) and a RGBD/ Stereo Camera.
+This ros package is a pick and place application using Universal Robot (UR5) and a RGBD/ Stereo Camera.

- [gpd] (https://github.com/atenpas/gpd.git) was modified to detect the centroid of point cloud clusters.
+ [gpd](https://github.com/atenpas/gpd.git) was modified to detect the centroid of point cloud clusters.